replicatedhq/troubleshoot.sh/content/reference/analyzers/statefulset-status.md

               when: "= 1"
               message: The API deployment has only a single ready replica.
           - pass:
-              message: There are multiple replicas of the API deployment ready.a
+              message: There are multiple replicas of the API deployment ready.
 ```